zipvilization/Zipvilization/world/solumview/index.md

 # Search and Navigation

-One of the most useful functions of SolumView may be direct exploration.
+One of the most useful functions of SolumView can be direct exploration.

-A Human could search for:
+A Human may search for:

 - a wallet address,
 - a Colonist,
 - a Territory,
 - or another valid identifier introduced by future mechanics.

-The system could then move from the global world to the relevant location and open the corresponding detailed view.
+The system can locate the corresponding Territory and allow the user to enter it.

 Conceptually: